 After his death in 1990, the Edgerton Center was founded in 1992 with the generous support of the Edgerton Family Foundation.

 Learn more about Doc

 A good place to start is this short but heartfelt biography, which includes fond memories from people close to Doc, as well as a useful selected bibliography.
 It was written for the National Academy of Sciences in 2005 by Edgerton Center Director J. Kim Vandiver in collaboration with Pagan Kennedy.

 - Harold Eugene Edgerton (1903–1990), J. Kim Vandiver and Pagan Kennedy, Biographical Memoirs, vol. 86 (Washington, D.C.: National Academies Press, 2005), pp. 1–23.

-There are dozens of articles, books, and films about Doc Edgerton and his work.
+There are also dozens of articles, books, and films about Doc Edgerton and his work.
 Visit the Edgerton Digital Collections to learn more.